rickosborne/cascades/md/01-0-1-cruising-altitude.md

 I reached under the overhead and deactivated the call light.
 Something told me to squat down in the aisle to get eye level with the woman.
-I'm a tall girl, and towering over her sent the wrong impression.
+I'm tall, and towering over her sent the wrong impression.
-We're not supposed to squat, and my skirt made it tricky, but I couldn't help myself.
+We're not supposed to squat, but I couldn't help myself.

 "How may I help you, ma'am?"